Module Cmdliner.Arg

 val some' : ?none:'a -> 'a conv -> 'a option conv

 some' ?none c is like the converter c except it returns Some value.
 It is used for command line arguments that default to None when absent.
-If provided, none is used with conv's printer to document the value taken on absence; to document a more complex behaviour use the absent argument of info.
+If provided, none is used with c's formatter to document the value taken on absence; to document a more complex behaviour use the absent argument of info.
+If you cannot construct an 'a value use some.

 val some : ?none:string -> 'a conv -> 'a option conv